lazypower/docker-charm/README.md

 # Using the Docker Charm

-Step by step instructions on using the docker charm:
+Step by step instructions on using the Docker charm:

     juju deploy cs:~lazypower/trusty/docker

 ## Scale out Usage

-Scaling out the docker service is as simple as adding additional docker units to expand your cluster.
+Scaling out the Docker service is as simple as adding additional Docker units to expand your cluster.
 However, you will need an SDN solution to provide cross host networking.
 See the Known Limitations and issues about this.

 # Configuration

 - latest : By default the charm assumes installation from the ubuntu repositories.
-If you wish to deploy the latest upstream docker runtime enable this option.
+If you wish to deploy the latest upstream Docker runtime enable this option.

 - version : String representation of the version you wish to deploy.
 This helps